 The soldiers grabbed a man from the crowds and forced him to carry me.
 We were led outside the city to a hill with a rocky side, a place of the skull they call Golgotha.

 The Man was managing to stand, until a soldier pushed Him down toward me on the ground.
 As He laid in the dirt, the Man’s sorrowful eyes looked at me, narrowing, as if He were looking galaxies away.
-His hand gently touched my hewn side, and it felt like He were nourishing, comforting me.
+His hand gently touched my hewn side, and it felt as if He was nourishing, comforting me.

 It was as if He was telling me I was fulfilling my purpose, as an instrument of death, but still destined for a great purpose of life.